Skip to main content

 Image from Peter Tijhuis

-The Cobra Museum is a must-see for modern art lovers, with changing exhibitions featuring the great names of the mid-20th-century CoBrA movement, such as Karel Appel, Constant, Corneille and Jan Sierhuis.
+The Museum Cobra is a must-see for modern art lovers, with changing exhibitions featuring the great names of the mid-20th-century CoBrA movement, such as Karel Appel, Constant, Corneille and Jan Sierhuis.
 There are also major temporary exhibitions of work by individual CoBrA artists and their contemporaries, artists from related movements and contemporary artists who work in the CoBrA tradition.
 Located just outside Amsterdam, in Amstelveen, the museum is easy to reach by bus or tram.

 Rijksmuseum Muiderslot, Castles & Gardens